Mumbai is home to over seven million children under the age of 14 who are growing up in abject poverty.

+Investments in nutrition for children result in better quality of life, better school attendance, and increased cognitive ability.
 Nutrition for schoolchildren is the most effective way to make a positive improvement in the lives of vulnerable children living in the slums of Mumbai.

 Chronic malnutrition in ages 3-5 in India is linked to slower cognitive development and serious health impairments later in life that reduce children’s quality of life, as well as long-term malnutrition and stunting. - US National Library of Medicine, National Institutes of Health